Kainuu: Changes in the municipalities

-The administrative capital of Kainuu is Kajaani.

-Vaala, formerly one of the nine municipal members of the Kainuu region became part of the Northern Ostrobothnia in the beginning of the year 2016.

-The municipality of Vaala is still counted as part of the region in the end of 2015.

 Economy

-In 2012 Kainuu region had a total of 29 722 jobs.
-The largest sector in the employment market of Kainuu is the service sector with (21 915) 73,7 % share of the regions entire employed workforce.
-The industrial and construction sector follow as the 2nd largest actor with (5 243) 17,6 % of the employed working under these fields.
-Third largest sector is the forest industry and agriculture with a (2 228) 7,5 % workforce.
+In 2012, the Kainuu region had a total of 29,722 jobs.
+The largest sector in the employment market of Kainuu is the service sector with (21 915) 73.7% share of the regions entire employed workforce.
+The industrial and construction sector follow as the 2nd largest actor with (5 243) 17.6% of the employed working under these fields.
+Third largest sector is the forest industry and agriculture with a (2 228) 7.5% workforce.
 The smallest uncounted factor in these statistics are the miscellaneous jobs that do not fit easily under any of three general terms mentioned above.
-The miscellaneous jobs form 336 1,2 % of the region's workforce.
+The miscellaneous jobs form 336 1.2% of the region's workforce.

-The total unemployment of Kainuu was in 2014 6 001 which is 16,9 % of the workforce of the area.
-The nationwide average at the time was 12,4 %.
-The worst unemployment was in the town of Kuhmo with (771) 19,6 % people unemployed.
-The town with the least amount of unemployment was the municipality of Sotkamo with (684) 14,1 % people unemployed.
+The total unemployment of Kainuu was in 2014 6 001 which is 16.9% of the workforce of the area.
+The nationwide average at the time was 12.4%.
+The worst unemployment was in the town of Kuhmo with (771) 19.6% people unemployed.
+The town with the least amount of unemployment was the municipality of Sotkamo with (684) 14.1% people unemployed.
 Kainuu has a total of 4301 firms by each sector in its economy.
 Three of the largest sectors are Agriculture, forestry and fishing, wholesale and retail trade and construction.
 The smallest three are education, mining & quarrying and information & communication.

 State, municipal and private sectors are the three big players in the regions employment market.
 Private sector is the largest actor in the region with 51% of the workforce working on it.
 Municipal sector comes up to 29% and the state has 7% of the workforce.
 Statewide averages are 58% for the private, 23% for the municipal and 6% for the state sectors.
 The number of companies in the region of Kainuu is 3 429.